brianfuzzell/brianfuzzell.github.io/index.md

 _Serving and supporting customers by helping to improve the Emma web application_

-Testing features and bug fixes in Emma’s content editor; Writing plans for development and team testing; Documenting test feedback to software engineers through written steps to replicate, screencasts, screenshots; Communicating and translating engineering terminology into simple, brief deployment announcements to all staff; Usability testing Emma’s Android and iOS mobile apps Metric and Guestbook
+Testing features and bug fixes in Emma’s content editor; Writing plans for development and team testing; Documenting test feedback to software engineers through written steps to replicate, screencasts, screenshots; Communicating and translating engineering terminology into simple, brief staff-wide deployment announcements; Usability testing Emma’s Android and iOS mobile apps Metric and Guestbook

 **HTML Production Designer**, March 2010 - February 2014

 _Supporting marketers through design and coding best practices and world-class customer service_

-Coding customer designs and templates to meet HTML email standards in Emma’s web application; Technical support and testing for customers by email and phone; Converting template code to best responsive experience on mobile devices; Serving as coding and teaching resource to customer teams; Creating resources and training new hires
+Coding customer designs and templates to meet HTML email standards in Emma’s web application; Technical support and testing for customers by email and phone; Converting template code to best responsive experience on mobile devices; Serving as coding and teaching resource to customer teams; Creating orientation materials and training new hires

 ### Graphic and Production Designer
 [FSi](http://www.myfsi.net), December 2005 – March 2010